natesands/boosted-RL/README.md

-# boosted-RL-
+# boosted-RL
-Training RL agents using boosted forests and non-Markovian rewards
+Training RL agents using boosted forests and non-Markovian rewards.